The ACT Council of Social Service Inc. (ACTCOSS) represents not-for-profit community organisations and advocates for social justice in the ACT.

 Have a look at our policy work.

-Our Sector Development Work
+Our Capacity Development Work

 One of our key goals is a strong and vibrant ACT community sector with the capacity to respond to the needs of people in a timely and relevant way.
 The sector achieves this through having effective, agile and pioneering organisations with a proficient and engaged workforce.